indieopensource/paid-license/terms.md

 ### <a id="Dual_Licensing"></a>Dual Licensing

-If _Developer_ makes all or any part of the _Software_ available under any _Public License_:
+If _Developer_ makes any part of the _Software_ available under a _Public License_:

-1. The licenses given under this agreement are in addition to any _Public License_ for the _Software_.

-2.  _Customer_ need not comply with the terms of any _Public License_ for actions covered by a license under this agreement.
+1. During the term of this agreement, _Customer_ must abide by this agreement, not the terms of the _Public License_.

-3. After this agreement ends, _Customer_ must again comply with the terms of any _Public License_.
+2. After this agreement ends, _Customer_ must abide by the terms of the _Public License_ again.

 ## <a id="Liability"></a>Liability